-MEDICAL TECHNOLOGY
+MEDICAL TECHNOLOGY (MEDT)

-Associate Professors Breen, Lachapelle (Chairperson), Reed, and Sullivan; Assistant Professors Baker, Chickering, Ezekiel, and Sowek; Instructor Czerniawski; Clinical Assistant Professor Russell.
+Associate Professors Breen, Lachapelle (Chairperson), Reed, Sullivan; Assistant Professors Baker, Chickering, Ezekiel, Sowek; Instructor Czerniawski; Clinical Assistant Professor Russell.

 The Department of Medical Technology offers a Master of Science degree with emphasis in the preparation of medical technology educators.
-The student may also concentrate in clinical chemistry, clinical microbiology, or the student may design a program which fulfills his/her needs.
+Students may also concentrate in clinical chemistry, clinical microbiology, or may design a program which fulfills their needs.